mauro-andre/CuboMX/README.md

 **Resulting State & Injected Metadata:**

 After hydration, `CuboMX.cart.items` will contain a reactive object for each `<tr>`.
-In addition to the properties you define with `::`, CuboMX automatically injects two powerful metadata properties: `component` and `variable`.
+In addition to the properties you define with `::`, CuboMX automatically injects three powerful metadata properties: `component`, `variable`, and `componentName`.

 The resulting object for the first item will look like this:
 ```javascript